vgarzon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-## Imputing missing values
+### Imputing missing values

-Note that there are a number of days/intervals where there are missing
-values (coded as `NA`).
-The presence of missing days may introduce
-bias into some calculations or summaries of the data.

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)
+1. Total number of missing values in the dataset.

 ```r